zerothabhishek/mandela-js/mandela-sample/Readme.md

 Start the client:

-`npx parcel src/sample.html --open`
+`yarn start sample.html --open`

 ## About dependencies:

-Depends on the packages: `mandela-node` and `mandela-js-client` The two are currently linked in node_modules using npm link
+Depends on the packages: `mandela-node` and `mandela-js-client` The two are currently linked in node_modules using yarn link